PTSD: National Center for PTSD

 During fiscal year 2020, National Center investigators led 146 funded studies—ranging from investigations at a single location to projects across multiple sites—including studies undertaken in collaboration with partner organizations in the government, academic institutions, and agencies outside the U.S. Investigators published 249 peer-reviewed journal articles, book chapters, and books, and prepared an additional 150 in-press and advance online publications.
 Learn more about the yearly research achievements of the National Center in our Annual Reports.

-Each of the National Center's 7 divisions has its own area of specialization, giving researchers access to different types of expertise across many geographical areas of the country.
+The National Center houses 6 divisions, each with its own area of specialization.
+In fiscal year 2022, the National Center closed its Pacific Islands Division (PID) in Honolulu, HI, integrating PID's cross-cultural mission and focus on racial and ethnic disparities in PTSD care, telehealth and virtual care, and cultural factors in PTSD treatment, into each of the remaining 6 divisions.
 Besides its own staff, the National Center has built strong collaborative relationships with institutions and agencies from VA, other branches of government, the health care community, and academia, giving researchers a vast array of partners for research activities.
 Most importantly, these activities are enriched by constant contact with clinicians who are directly involved in patient care, giving the research activities a uniquely real-world perspective.

 - Executive Division Research